 Varying the way a concept is initially presented to children, by giving examples that display a concept as well as those that don’t display it.
 Also, carefully varying practice questions so that mechanical repetition is avoided, and thinking is encouraged.

 Teachers plan for their year group based on medium term plans designed to ensure progression in mathematical concepts.
-Teaching is blocked to allow pupils to gain a deeper understanding and to make connections between mathematical ideas.
+This planning follows the White Rose Scheme and is blocked to allow pupils to gain a deeper understanding and to make connections between mathematical ideas.
 In Nursery and Reception teachers follow the guidance outlined in the EYFS (Early Years and Foundation Stage) curriculum for number, shapes and measures.

 Teachers across both schools plan lessons using visual models including bar models and practical resources such as; Numicon, Cuisenaire and Dienes, which underpin the concepts being taught.
 Pupils are encouraged to talk about and explain their reasoning as part of the lesson and to solve problems using their newly acquired knowledge.